clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 Society whispers about decline, failure, or instability.

 But what if this moment isn't a crisis at all?
-What if it's a **breakthrough** — a clearing your soul has been calling for all along?
+What if it's a **breakthrough**, a clearing your soul has been calling for all along?

 ---